43 Things to Get Rid of in the Next 43 Days

 You probably already know you should pare down your wardrobe, but an overflowing closet of clothes can be overwhelming.
 To make the task easier, start in the back of your closet or bottom of your drawers.
 “There’s a good chance that’s the stuff you’ve forgotten about and you will be more likely to let it go,” says Novak.
 Ask yourself these closet-cleaning questions to decide what’s worth the closet space.
 Don’t miss these things you’re doing to your closet that a pro organizer wouldn’t.

 Do a quick run around your house to find all those loose batteries lying in random drawers.
 Pull any out that are past their expiration date or are starting to corrode.
 Even if those decade-old batteries still have juice, you’ll be on step closer to clearing out that junk drawer.
 “If you’ve never done the battery challenge, do it once in your home to whittle out stuff that’s just sitting there useless,” says Richmond.
-Learn why you shouldn’t keep batteries in the junk drawer in the first place.

 Be honest: You’ll probably never dig out a ratty towel when you have a stack of clean, fluffy ones.
 “You wouldn’t even give them to a guest, so what are you doing?” says Novak.
 Keep a few for emergencies like cleaning up floodwater, then trash the rest, she says.